 What is the most popular water feature in PA and NJ pools?

-Spa spillovers and sheer descents are the most commonly specified water features in this market.
-Both offer strong visual and auditory impact at moderate cost and integrate naturally with standard pool and spa designs.
+In Pennsylvania and New Jersey, spa spillovers and sheer descents are the most commonly specified water features.
+These features offer a strong visual and auditory impact at a moderate cost, integrating naturally with standard pool and spa designs.
+Their popularity is driven by their ability to enhance both the aesthetic appeal and the sensory experience of the pool environment.